michelin/kafkactl/README.md

 ### Namespace

-The `Namespace` resources are the core of Ns4Kafka.
+The `Namespace` resource is the core of Ns4Kafka.

 ```yml
 ---